-For each satellite there is some sort of data to try and confirm the location of the magnetopause.
+For the cases you will look at, for each satellite there is some sort of data you should examine to try to confirm the location of the magnetopause.
 In some cases the satellite never crosses the theoretical magnetopause, but you need to check that the data shows the same thing.
 When examining the satellite data, pay particular attention to the times at which the theoretical magnetopause location plot shows the satellite crossing the magnetopause.
 Note any signs of a magnetopause crossing.
 Based on your examination of the data and the theoretical magnetopause location, determine if you believe the satellite crossed the magnetopause and if so at what time[s].